Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 Setting up the Front-End Project

 # Lab 3.1 - Dawn of Aviation ✈ Setting up the Front-End Project
-This lab exercise guides participants through coding exercises using GitHub Copilot to understand its suggestions and capabilities.
-It involves TBD
+This practical lab designed to teach participants frontend setup and management using GitHub Copilot.
+It focuses on implementing and adjusting UI components, exploring frontend technologies, and enhancing usability and accessibility, all facilitated by GitHub Copilot's interactive coding assistance.

 ## Prerequisites
 - The prerequisites steps must be completed, see [Labs Prerequisites](./Labs/Lab%201.1%20-%20Pre-Flight%20Checklist)